 Q. Do I own the copyright to the photos once I have paid?

 A. No. As a standard in the photography industry, the photographer retains copyright on all images.
 You purchase a single use, non-transferable image license for the purpose of marketing the property.
 That image license is good for the duration of your listing and expires once the listing is sold, canceled or reassigned to another agent.
 Any usage of the photos by a third party including another agent or builder is prohibited unless approved in writing.

 Q. Can I use the photos on my website or other marketing materials?

 A: Yes.
 The images you pay for are licensed by Jeff Hursey for your use.
-The license allows you to use the photos to advertise you and your services in print and online, however I do request that photo credit be clearly stated on or near the photo.
+The license allows you to use the photos to advertise you and your services in print and online.

 Q. What is your cancellation policy?

 A: If you cancel a scheduled shoot in less than 24 hours before we are scheduled, I will have to ask you to pay for the photo shoot considering I could have used that time for a different job.
 I am always happy to reschedule at no cost, especially if it is due to bad weather.